Modest Altschuler

 Modest (Moisei Isaacovich) Altschuler (February 15, 1873 – September 12, 1963) was a cellist, orchestral conductor, and composer.

 He was born in Mogilev, then part of the Russian Empire, now in Belarus, into a Jewish family.
 He studied at the Moscow Conservatory and emigrated to the United States in 1893.

 In 1903 Altschuler organized the Russian Symphony Orchestra Society of New York City, which for two decades toured the United States featuring performances and compositions by leading contemporary Russians.
 Among the Orchestra's notable premieres were Sergei Prokofiev Prokofiev's Piano Concerto No. 1 in D-flat major, Op.
 10, which was performed at Carnegie Hall in New York on December 10, 1918 and Mussorgsky's Prelude to Khovanshchina, which Altschuler presented at Carnegie Hall on February 25, 1905.
-The Orchestra was among the first established orchestral ensembles to record for the gramophone; Columbia discs of short pieces by Tchaikovsky, Eduard Lassen and others date from about 1910.
+The Orchestra was among the first established orchestral ensembles to record for the gramophone; Columbia discs of short pieces by Tchaikovsky, Eduard Lassen and others date from 1911 and 1912.
+Their most important disc was the first recording of Mikhail Glinka's orchestral fantasy Kamarinskaya, complete on two sides, recorded on 26 June 1911.
 Nathaniel Shilkret, a member of the Orchestra, notes in his autobiography that soloists in the Orchestra included Mischa Elman, Josef Lhevinne, Sergei Rachmaninoff, and Vassily Safanov.
 Shilkret also noted that the Orchestra "played for the great ballerina Pavlova and her partner Mordkin [1910]."